Over the years I have used gardening as a retreat from the rush of everyday life. Gardens offer a year round place of exercise and enjoyment

 Plants which die back each year.
 However, their roots or other underground parts survive through the winter.

 Half-hardy annuals such as Rudbeckia, Dahlia, and Petunia die if exposed to the cold, so they can't go into the garden until after the last frost.
 Sown indoors in spring, they will keep going until killed by the first autumn frost.

 Half-hardy biennial plants complete their lifecycle in two years, but like the half-hardy annual plants, they need winter protection.

 This is the name given to the various methods of protecting your plants from the cold.
 You can do this by putting them somewhere sheltered from the elements.
 These methods may include:

-- Covering dormant plants with a thick layer of mulch – effectively insulating the plant.
+- Covering dormant plants with a thick layer of mulch – adequately insulating the plant.

 - Place plants in a cold frame

 - Place plants indoors – in a shed, windowsill or basement

 You might also have heard the term "harden off" a plant.
 This is a term used to describe the process of acclimatizing young plants growing in a protective environment to enable them to cope with cooler conditions outdoors.
 Normally done by leaving plants outside during the day and bringing them undercover at night.

 The following resources were consulted in the creation of this article: